pejulian/.config/README.md

 - [Pre-requisites](#pre-requisites)

-I primarily use MacOS and WSL2 in Windows 10/11 for development.
+I use MacOS and WSL2 in Windows 10/11 for development.

-These configuration files are catered to the above 2 environments.
+These configuration files cater for the above OS/environments.

 > NOTE: `.zshrc` and other home folder configuration files are **NOT** included in this repo.